Hi there! I’m Rachel

 And that’s how the Mutton Club was born – to create a community for all women, that acknowledges our differences but celebrates what we all have in common.
 One that provides inspiration and information to help us transition through menopause and from one half of our lives to the next.
 A virtual flock that provides support and encouragement.
 So our sheep imagery is not about following blindly, but about the strength that comes when The Flock has your back.

-If you really want to take life up a notch check out our private membership Mutton Mastery.
+If you really want to take life up a notch check out our private membership Magnificent Midlife.

 What do you need help with or inspiration for?